GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 - Bootstrap layout classes are applied to the elements in order to achieve page designs that are responsive.

-- Overall, I am happy with the design and layout at small and medium screen sizes, and I think the website looks best at these sizes.
+- Overall, I am happy with the design and layout at small and medium screen sizes, and I think it looks best at these sizes.

-- I am not completely happy with the layout at large screen sizes as I feel there is a too much white area visible on-screen.
+- I am not completely happy with the layout at large screen sizes as I feel there is too much white space visible on-screen.
 In future I may add in more elements that appear at the screen edges on large screens.

 Credits